thewoolleyman/elm-rails-actioncable-example/README.md

 * `npm test` (run and exit, for use in CI)
 * `npm run tdd` ("autorunner", requires `brew install watch`)

+If you get Elm compilation errors, try `npm run clean`

 ## Deploying to CloudFoundry

 * `cf login`, enter email, password, org, and space.